 Both options require a 60 hour clinical practicum following course theory.

 The Harrisburg Area programs are accredited by the WOCN Society.
 The full scope curriculum advances the knowledge of the Baccalaureate prepared nurse in the nursing management of individuals with wounds, abdominal stomas, urinary and fecal incontinence, and role implementation strategies.

 - Home Study - Four Learning modules (rolling admission)

-- A combined Home Study/On-Site option
+- A combined home study/on-site option

-Each option requires a 120 hour clinical practicum
+Each option requires a 120 hour clinical practicum following course theory.

-WOC Nursing Education Program On-site Class Dates:
+3. Transition WOC Nursing Education Program

 The Transition Course offers two units of study that incorporate theoretical and clinical knowledge related to abdominal stomas and incontinence for a Wound Care Specialty nurse to become a WOC nurse.

 - Attending an on-site class